 The total population of the 12 counties contained in the disaster declaration makes up 22% of the statewide population of West Virginia, according to the 2015 U.S. Census estimates.
-Recently West Virginia residents have been hit hard by issues such as the state budget crisis, loss of well-paying coal jobs, aging of the populations, and the opioid epidemic.
+Recently West Virginia residents have been hit hard by issues such as the state budget crisis, loss of well-paying coal jobs, aging of the population, and the opioid epidemic.
 The percent of persons holding advanced education degrees past high school is half the national average throughout the affected counties namely because physical labor jobs such as coal production and lumber have historically been the state's largest industry.
 With the decline in those industries in recent years, it has been challenging for the state to balance a budget while reprioritizing core services to the recently unemployed, redefining desired education outcomes of new generations, and attracting new industries to derelict areas that have suffered as a result of the decline in coal.
 It is one of the most elderly and most disabled states in the nation as a result of the phase out of coal and other labor-intensive industries.
 Younger generations are not waiting for better conditions to emerge and are instead choosing to relocate outside of the state in search of higher education and jobs.
 As a result, the state's population has declined every year since 2013.
-Additionally, a high poverty rate and other socioeconomic factors throughout the state make it
+Additionally, a high poverty rate and and other socioeconomic factors throughout the state makes it especially tough for the average West Virginian to recover after disaster.
+Because of these factors it will be critically important for the State to define recovery programs and services that will benefit these high risk populations.